26 Best Things to Do in Bainbridge Island WA 2026

 7. Fun at Fay Bainbridge Park

 We love camping and trekking, both, right?
-The Fay Bainbridge Park has a mesmerizing view of Mount Baker, Mount Rainier, and the Cascade Mountains.
-In addition, a traveler can spend a night camping on the beach.
-This beach is full of shells that enhance beauty.
+Fay Bainbridge Park has a mesmerizing view of Mount Baker, Mount Rainier, and the Cascade Mountains.
+In addition, a traveler can spend a night camping on the beach, which is full of shells that enhance its beauty.

-Those who don’t want to go camping can spend 2 hours in this place.
+Those who don’t want to go camping can spend 2 hours here.
 You can also experience shellfish harvesting.

 The Kids Discovery Museum is a great attraction for kids, with many educational exhibits.
 The concept is to explain their education playfully and experientially.
 Your kids can have the best time on their trip here.
 It is the best and most fantastic thing to do on Bainbridge Island for your kids.
 Donations are accepted.
 The staff are very interactive too.